planetscale/docs/docs/concepts/hobby-plan-deprecation-faq.md

 ## I can't migrate in time, help!

-If this causes you or your business problems, please don't hesitate to reach out to `support@planetscale` or submit a ticket at [`https://support.planetscale.com`](https://support.planetscale.com).
+If this causes you or your business problems, please don't hesitate to reach out to `support@planetscale.com` or submit a ticket at [`https://support.planetscale.com`](https://support.planetscale.com).
 We are happy to work with you to minimize the disruption that this change causes.